yosh-401-advanced-javascript/seattle-javascript-401d31/reference/submission-instructions/labs.md

  * UML Diagram [reference](https://www.uml-diagrams.org/index-examples.html)
  * For API Servers, put an updated `swagger.json` file in the docs/config folder
    * Ensure that your API server has a /doc route to serve the swagger doc, using that config file as its source
- * Copy the REDME-template.md file from the reference/submission-instructions folder, rname it to `README.md` and include it in your lab folder.
+ * Copy the REDME-template.md file from the reference/submission-instructions folder, rname it to `README.md` and include it in your lab reposity in the root folder.
    * Be sure to include the URLs to your server, api docs, and jsdocs at Heroku
    * Be sure to include a UML / Flow Drawing of your application